How to Use 360 Feedback for Talent Management

 Why Use 360 Feedback in Talent Management?

-Whilst 360 feedback is often seen as a tool for reviewing past performance to support continued development in a current role, its value extends much further.
+Although 360 feedback is often considered a tool for reviewing past performance and supporting development in someone’s current role, its value extends further.
 With the right set of questions, it can provide powerful insight into an individual’s future potential, helping organisations determine how best to develop their emerging leaders.

 How Talent Management 360 Feedback Differs from the Traditional Approach